pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field NativeFenceSignaled.NodeOrdinal

-Node ordinal of engine generating the notification.
+Node ordinal of the engine generating the notification.
 Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.EngineOrdinal

-Engine ordinal of engine generating the notification.
+Engine ordinal of the engine generating the notification.
 Supported starting with Windows 11, version 24H2 (WDDM 3.2).

 ### -field NativeFenceSignaled.SignaledNativeFenceCount